 The secondment of Serbian employees abroad is regulated by the Act on Conditions for Secondment of Employees to Temporary Work Abroad and their Protection5.
-A Serbian employee may be seconded abroad only for the following purposes: (a) provision of services pursuant to a business cooperation agreement with a foreign partner; (b) work or professional training in the employer's foreign subsidiary, branch or representative office; (c) work or professional training in the employer's parent or sister company.
-The Serbian employer seconding its employee abroad is obliged to provide the seconded employee with minimal employment terms (e.g. salary, health and safety, accommodation and food) in accordance with the Serbian law, or with the law of the destination country, whichever is more favourable for the employee.
-The Serbian employer should also ensure that the seconded employee fulfils all immigration requirements of the destination country.
-At least one day before seconding its employee abroad, the Serbian employer should notify the Ministry of Labour of any details related to the secondment.
+A Serbian employee may be seconded abroad only for the following purposes: (i) provision of services pursuant to a business cooperation agreement with a foreign partner; (ii) work or professional training in the employer's foreign subsidiary, branch or representative office; (iii) work or professional training in the employer's parent or sister company.
+The Serbian employer seconding its employee abroad must ensure that the seconded employee fulfills the immigration requirements of the host country is provided the minimum employment law guarantees in terms of salary, occupational health and safety protection, accommodation and food under Serbian or under the law of the destination country, whichever is more favourable for the employee.